Tips and Strategies

 - I’m afraid I’ll make too many mistakes – and then it will be my fault.

 - The school simply won’t do the diet.

 - I don’t want to manipulate their nutrition.

 - Children need milk!

-Dietary intervention is a cornerstone of a evidence-based medical approach, and there is convincing empirical evidence that special diets help many with autism.
-A group of parent leaders who successfully implemented diets for their children compiled the following information and suggestions.
-These include references, resources, and links to aid parents as they begin exploring effective, evidence-based treatments.
+Dietary intervention is frequently a component of an evidence-based medical approach, and there is some empirical evidence that special diets help some individuals with autism.
+This resource includes references, resources, and links for learning more about potentially effective, evidence-based treatments.

 Remember: Medical treatments might not be as effective if the diet is not sound, so overcoming these challenges is a crucial first step in meaningful intervention.

 Remember also: Your child is an individual.
 And the only way you are ever going to learn if this is an effective intervention for him/her is to give it an honest trial.
 Most experts agree that a strict trial of at least three months is needed to determine if a special diet will help.
 If there are no improvements after three months, you can feel confident that you have made a good try without a major financial investment.

 Solution: Historically, many doctors have scoffed at the idea that diet, food additives, sugar, etc. can affect behavior.
 They believed that there was no supporting scientific evidence.
 During 2008, this turned a corner, when the American Academy of Pediatrics recognized and published the change.